bta30/json_tracer/README.md

   - `sourceFiles` - an array of records representing each source file in the module, containing fields:
     - `path` - the path to the source file
     - `lines` - an array of unique integers representing the useful/executable lines in that source file
+  - `funcs` - an array of records representing each function belonging to the module with debugging information, containig fields:
+    - `name` - a string of the name of the function
+    - `lowpc` - a string of the hexadecimal lowest program counter of the function in this trace (inclusive)
+    - `highpc` - a string of the hexadecimnal of this highest program counter of the function in this trace (exclusive)
+    - `path` - a string containing the path of the source file where this function is defined

 ## Scripts
 This client comes with some scripts with some Python scripts for performing